Rubensv/TCA-Feature-Xcode-Template/README.md

 # TCA Feature Xcode Template
 This is a Xcode Template to create TCA Features.

+> This will be deprecated when PointFree releases the new **ReducerProtocol**.
+[More info here](https://github.com/pointfreeco/swift-composable-architecture/discussions/1282)

 The template icludes:

 * The State